MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 ---
 lab:
-    title: 'Explore an Azure Cognitive Search index (UI)'
+    title: 'Explore an Azure AI Search index (UI)'
 ---

-# Explore an Azure Cognitive Search index (UI)
+# Explore an Azure AI Search index (UI)

 Let's imagine you work for Fourth Coffee, a national coffee chain.
 You're asked to help build a knowledge mining solution that makes it easy to search for insights about customer experiences.
-You decide to build an Azure Cognitive Search index using data extracted from customer reviews.
+You decide to build an Azure AI Search index using data extracted from customer reviews.

 In this lab you'll: